mitotic/slidoc/README.md

 users and analyzing sessions.

-When you set up `slidoc_sheets.js`, you have the option of specifying a secret HMAC key that you can use to generate login and/or late submission tokens.
+When you set up `slidoc_sheets.js`, you have the option of specifying a secret Digest Authentication key that you can use to generate login and/or late submission tokens.
 The secret can be any printable character string (usually without spaces).
 If you use a secret key, include it in the `slidoc` command, and use the `sliauth.py` command to generate access
 tokens:

-    slidoc.py --google_docs=spreadsheet_url,key --due_date 2016-05-03T23:59 ...
+    slidoc.py --gsheet_url=spreadsheet_url --gsheet_login=digest_auth_key --due_date 2016-05-03T23:59 ...
     sliauth.py -k key user_name(s) # For login tokens
     sliauth.py -k key -s session_name --due_date 2016-05-10T23:59 user_name(s) # For late submission tokens